 - Seeds—Similar to the leaves, the Salvadora seeds too are used in treating rheumatismi XAny disease marked by inflammation and pain in the joints, muscles, or fibrous tissue.
 Symptoms include stiffness and pain in the joints. and skin inflammation.
 They are also used as purgatives and diuretics.

 - Essential oils—Used as insect and tick repellent.

 Shoutout to Priya Nair from Valuefood for this great information!

+Miswak tree has many different names across different cultures.
 Miswak is commonly referred to as siwak, sewak and miswaak.
-However, since its usage is spread across different regions, namely North Africa, the Arabian Peninsula, South East Asia and the Indian subcontinent, it goes by different names according to the region, such as.
+However, since its cultural significance and usage is spread across different regions, namely North Africa, the Arabian Peninsula, South East Asia and the Indian subcontinent, it goes by different names according to the region, such as.

 - Arak- Arabic

 - Qesam- Hebrew

 - Koyoji- Japanese, etcetera.

 As one could see, the effect of Salvadora persica extract (miswak) on oral health.
 Miswak definitely has a lot going for it.
 From protecting your gums, whitening your teeth, preventing tooth decay and cavities, to anti-cancer effects, Miswak is all those things your regular toothbrush can never be—a true savior.